RayAndrade/TheRayCode/CPP/Structural/Decorator/Example/script/page02.md

 [home](./page01.md) | [back](./page01.md) [next](./page03.md)

+Creating a C++ example using the Decorator Design Pattern involves several steps.

+This design pattern is used to add new functionalities to objects dynamically without altering their structure.

+Here's how you can structure your C++ project using this pattern:

 Let's create a **Component** Abstract class to use as a common base interface
 ```
 Component
 ```